-We have the tools and capability to work with men towards real outcomes that reduce men's violence and support men who experience violence.
-Effective support leads to improvements for men, their families and their communities.
+We work with people towards real outcomes that reduce violence.
+Effective support leads to improvements for the people using violence as well as for their families and their communities.

 We have two programs specifically for violence prevention.

 This program is a specialist behavioural change program for men who have been violent to women.
 The program offers a full range of resources to build the capacity for participants to make lasting changes.
 Participants volunteer for the program and must acknowledge and take responsibility for their behaviour before they can be accepted.

 Preventing Violence, Managing Anger